 We saw some amazing things.
 Khoo Kongsi (a Chinese clan house), Fort Cornwallis, the Penange State Museum, and a massive reclining Buddha.

 First stop was Khoo Kongsi.
 Kongsi means clan house and this one belonged to the Khoo family.
 The clans were established to look after people who had come from the same village in China.
-There are several Kongsi around Penang but this is the most spectactular and
+There are several Kongsi around Penang but this is the most spectactular and has been expertly refurbished so it is full of bright colours as well as copious amounts of gold leaf and intricate detail.

 There is the main temple and smaller shrines on either sides.
 The clan would give its members some financial help when they went off to university, and in each shrine, there are plaques to honour all their successful graduands with the person's name and degree.